- December 4, 2017

 - Posted by: Phillip W. Duff

-- Category: Compliance, Finance & accounting, Law Firms, Opinions, Regulations, Technology, Training, Uncategorized
+- Categories: Compliance, Finance & accounting, Law Firms, Opinions, Regulations, Technology, Training, Uncategorized

 Lighthouse Consulting assisted its clients and industry vendors to create multichannel debt collection strategies and technology.
 Several years ago we saw the opportunity arising for more Technology base Collection strategies.
 As we work with vendors to create payment websites, email campaigns, texting opportunities and more electronic communication channels we began to find Best practices.
 As I look out into the industry today it is easy for me to look at a collection agency website and follow it through to the pay here page and quickly evaluate the site based upon the login criteria.

 Recently one of my clients asked me to recommend a vendor that would integrate with their software and provide a payment website for their consumers.
 I ended up not only recommending a vendor but working with the collection agency to make sure set up of the payment site was the most effective strategy.
 Settlement parameters, payment parameters and navigation of the site all lead to conversions also known as payments.
 A good payment site also gets an opt in from the consumer for future cell phone calls, emails and text messages.

 My clients compliance department and lawyers help to create the compliance statement and the opt in language for the payment site after I had consulted with them on the effectiveness and navigation of the website.
 I worked with them to test the site and when all was working properly my work was done.
 The client made the website live and began to take payments and collect data a few days later.
 Even though my job was completed two weeks later I requested some data from my client from the website.
 It showed a large abandonment rate at the login page.